Exploring St. Petersburg, Russia

 Peterhof, built at the beginning of the 1700s, is most famous for its spectacular series of spewing fountains spread over several acres.
 No pumps of any type ever powered the fountains.
 Instead, large reservoirs built at palace level above the statues provide the immense water pressure to power the fountains and the famous statues depicting ancient gods, goddesses, horses and fish.
 Peterhof’s most important formation is The Grand Cascade, a series of terraces, fountains and statues that stretch downhill from the Grand Palace to the Marine Canal.

 Despite two previous visits, I have not a single picture of the palace or the fountains or the statues.
-Oh, I definitely tried to take photos each time, several years apart.
+Oh, I definitely tried to take photos each time I visited, several years apart.
 I even used different pairs of Nikon SLR film cameras on each trip; I always carry two cameras in case one fails.
-A lot of good that did at Peterhof.
-On both visits, cameras that worked perfectly before and immediately after my Peterhof tours inexplicably stopped working while at Peterhof itself.
+A lot of good that did.
+On both visits, cameras that worked perfectly before and immediately after my Peterhof visit inexplicably stopped working while at Peterhof itself.

 The cameras simply would not function there.
 Naturally I changed camera batteries, did everything I knew how to do to make those damn cameras take a picture.
 My equipment seemed cursed.
 Or perhaps it was me.
-No one with me experienced camera problems.
+No one with me experienced any camera malfunctions.